 Some photographers prefer to shoot on lower-capacity memory cards, which forces them to frequently need to change cards.
 The advantage is that if a card is corrupted or fails to the point where images can’t be recovered, not all images will be lost since they’re saved across multiple memory cards.

 For this system to work, you need two labelled card cases – e.g. one that says ‘Empty’ and a second that says ‘Full’.
-It’s a simple system, but it works extremely well.
+It’s a simple system, but it can work extremely well.

 Use labelled memory card cases